khilnani/behindthesite/README.md

 > Unfortunately, i have not open sourced the Python/Django and PostgreSQL server API

 - Production code is in the main/root directory.
-- To build, run
+- To build, change (CWD) to the `/src` directory and run:
-- `build.sh` to minify the javascript.
+  - `./build.sh` to minify the javascript.
 This updates the top level directory
-- `/static.sh`to move static css/images over to the top level directory.
+  - `./static.sh` to move static css/images over to the top level directory.